satoru1726/simple-loginApp-JavaEE/README.md

 Open Eclipse → File → Import → Existing Projects into Workspace <br> Select this folder and finish.
 #### 3. configure database
 - create a MySQL database (e.g. userdb)
-<br> - run the provided SQL script in /sql/
+- run the provided SQL script in /sql/
-<br> - update file [.java] with your DB credentials.
+- update file [.java] with your DB credentials.
-<br> - create a MySQL database by running the SQL script:
+- create a MySQL database by running the SQL script:
 ``` bash
 mysql -u root -p < sql/userdb.sql
 ```